Savings

 • The Credit Union is regulated by the Financial Conduct Authority and Prudential Regulation Authority.
 This means that we must follow procedures to safeguard your savings.

-• Senior managers at the Credit Union are evaluated as being ‘fit and proper’ by our regularoes
+• Senior managers at the Credit Union are evaluated as being ‘fit and proper’ by our regulators

 • All persons handling Credit Union cash are insured